Pheebzer/pajula/README.md

 For this to work, make sure Cloudflare is configured to:
  - cache the content (exact TTL does't matter) for the appropriate domain / routes
- - not add any cache headers that encourage browser to cache content locally
+ - not add any cache headers that encourage browser to cache content locally Implementing appropriate cache policy is left as an excercise to the reader.

 ## Local Development

 The local environment is a fully emulated runtime provided by [Miniflare v3](https://developers.cloudflare.com/workers/testing/miniflare/), which is baked into Wrangler.

 Miniflare will start a local worker, and also create a fake scheduler and KV storage for it to use.
-The server is automatically reloaded on source code changes.

-Note that the local environment will persist KV data between local server restarts.
+Note that the local environment will persist KV data between restarts.
 If you need to modify or reset the KV, the data can be found under `.wrangler/state/v3/kv`.

 ```bash
 # Start dev server